What is Pretexting? How does Pretexting work? [2024 Updated]

 • Piggybacking: Information technology employs the term “piggybacking” to describe the unlawful utilization of a computer system or network by a person who is not explicitly connected to it.
 Typically, piggybacking entails joining an already-established communication an authenticated person has made.

 • Scareware: Scareware is malicious software that is typically presented to users via deceptive pop-up messages and websites.
-It is designed to scare users into believing their computer is infected with a virus or other malware and then encourages them to purchase the malicious software in order to fix the problem.
+It is designed to scare users into believing their computer is infected with a virus or other malware and then encourage them to purchase the malicious software to fix the problem.
 Scareware can also contain malicious code that further infects the user’s computer.

 In this world, numerous common pretexting attack examples can be pointed out to showcase the various numbers of anti-social activities that are going on globally to befool the common people and obtain their hard-earned money through wrong practices.

-Moreover, some of the common pretexting attack examples are there as follows in the table:
+Moreover, some of the common pretexting attack examples are as follows in the table:

 Attack Definition